bvogler/Articles/R-Studio/Find Shiny Server Home Directory.md

-#Find Home directory in Shiny Server
+﻿#Find Home directory in Shiny Server

 Use Sys.getenv to get the environment variables.
-Normal the environment variable �HOME� is set toto the home directory.
+Normal the environment variable "HOME" is set toto the home directory.

 ###Example
-Sys.getenv(�HOME�)
+Sys.getenv("HOME")

 ###Description